 Each choice in the decision tree presents a list of options contingent on what you've chosen previously.
 Choosing a different car brand will result in a different set of available car models.
 The car model you choose dictates what trim levels are available and each trim level may have a different set of color options.
-Your choices could result in a Honda > Pilot > EX-L > White, or it could be a Toyota > 4Runner > TRD Sport > Inferno, depending on what you choose at each stage.
+Your choices can result in a Honda > Pilot > EX-L > White, or it can be a Toyota > 4Runner > TRD Sport > Inferno, depending on what you choose at each stage.

 Contingent values allow you to set up these types of field dependencies in your data in which your choice for a value in one field defines and restricts the list of valid values for another field.

 For a real-world GIS example, consider the StructureJunction feature class within the utility network asset package.
 There is a point feature class for structure junctions that has subtypes for assets such as power poles, manholes, platforms, and so on.

 For the Pole subtype, domains have already been applied to three of the fields.
 The domains constrain the values that can be placed on each field to a list of valid values.
 For example, a pole can be of pole class 1, 2, or 3; a pole's material can be fiberglass, wood, or steel; and a pole's height can be 30 feet, 35 feet, 40 feet, 45 feet, and so on.

 To further constrain the valid values for this set of fields, you can use contingent values.
 For example, using contingent values, you can define a class 1 pole as being made only of the material fiberglass and restricted to only 30, 35, 40, or 45 feet in height.

 Consider the contingencies that you want between field values on the Pole subtype.
 For this group of fields (class, material, and height), the set of contingencies can be as follows:

 30, 35, 40, 45